All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cycle length is the same for both routes: 4-8 weeks with a 2-4 week break between cycles.
 Your provider will set the specific duration based on your condition and response.

-Reconstitution for injectable: You will need bacteriostatic water and insulin syringes.
+Reconstitution for injectable: You'll need bacteriostatic water and insulin syringes.
 A standard protocol uses a 5 mg vial reconstituted with 2 ml of bacteriostatic water, yielding a concentration of 2500 mcg per ml.
 Drawing 0.1 ml gives you 250 mcg per dose.
 For exact calculations, use the .

 The Research Behind Each Route